 Early Start coursework is available to high school juniors and seniors on-campus or online with enrollment in the program dependent upon space availability.
-Students must meet the following criteria and expectations to participate in the Rasmussen College Early
+Students must meet the following criteria and expectations to participate in the Rasmussen College Early Start Program:

-- Students must have prior approval from a parent/guardian and a high school official to be admitted to the program as evidenced by a signed Early Start Application and Approval - Students must complete an Application for Admission to Rasmussen College.
-Early Start students are not required to submit the application fee. - Students must have a minimum cumulative high school grade point average of 2.00 out of a possible 4.00 and achieve a minimum score of 17 on the writing portion of the STEP assessment. - Student may take up to 8 credits per quarter without a tuition charge with a maximum of 24 credits per student earned through the Early Start Program. - Students must cover the cost of textbooks and supplies for each course.
+- Students must have prior approval from a parent/guardian and a high school official to be admitted to the program as evidenced by a signed Early Start Application and Approval Form. - Students must complete an Application for Admission to Rasmussen College.
+Early Start students are not required to submit the application fee. - · Students must have a minimum cumulative high school grade point average of 2.00 out of a possible 4.00 and achieve a minimum score of 17 on the writing portion of the STEP assessment. - Student may take up to 8 credits per quarter without a tuition charge with a maximum of 24 credits per student earned through the Early Start Program. - · Students must cover the cost of textbooks and supplies for each course.
 Most technology courses require access to specialized hardware and software which are available to students on campus; Early Start students electing to complete these courses online will need to secure access to required hardware and software.
-The college can provide information about course specifics including textbooks prices and technology requirements - · Applicants will be accepted on a space available basis for each selected course - Early Start students must meet all course prerequisites as listed in the catalog. - Selective admission allied health courses designated with a "MA" are not available to Early Start students. - · To continue enrollment in the Early Start Program, students must maintain a minimum Rasmussen College cumulative grade point average of 2.25 out of 4.00 - The application deadline is four weeks prior to the start of the intended quarter of enrollment. - Students will receive college credit toward a Bachelor's or Associate's Degree at Rasmussen College for all successfully completed courses.
-Students who elect to pursue their education at another academic institution will be issued a transcript from Rasmussen College; these credits may be transferable at the complete discretion of the receiving institution.
+The college can provide information about course specifics including textbooks prices and technology requirements. - · Applicants will be accepted on a space available basis for each selected course. - Early Start students must meet all course prerequisites as listed in the catalog. - Selective admission allied health courses designated with "MA" or "ML" are not available to Early Start students.